-Dolly Castro Shows Off Insane Curves In String Bikini Video: ‘Doing Hot Girl Sh*t’
+Dolly Castro Shows Off Insane Curves In String Bikini Video: 'Doing Hot Girl Sh*t'

 Dolly Castro cranked up the heat with her latest social media update.
-She looked smoking hot in a barely-there two-piece swimsuit that clung to her curves.
-Her fans could not get enough of her luscious curves and flocked to engage with her.
+She looked smoking hot in a barely there two-piece swimsuit that clung to her curves.
+Her fans could not get enough of her luscious body and flocked to the post engage with her.

 The Nicaraguan beauty left very little to the imagination in a pink string bikini.
-Her voluptuous cleavage almost spilled from the tight confines of the skimpy top, and she also showed off a hint of sideboob.
+Her voluptuous cleavage almost spilled out from the tight confines of the skimpy top and also showed off a hint of sideboob.

 On her lower half, she wore the matching bottoms.
-The thong was cut to expose as much of her legs as possible, and so she flaunted her curvy hips, thick thighs, and pert booty.
+The thong was cut to expose as much of her legs as possible, flaunting her curvy hips, thick thighs, and pert booty.

 Dolly showcased her flat midsection in her swimsuit as she modeled her outfit.
 Her chiseled abs and tiny waist emphasized her famous hourglass silhouette.

-The mother-of-one styled her mane in a youthful off-center part.
+The mother of one styled her mane in a youthful off-center part.
 She let her glossy tresses cascade down her back and shoulders.
 She wore a lot of jewelry, adding to the bling factor of her ensemble.
 She rocked large hoop earrings, bracelets, a heavy necklace, and a gold watch to complete her look.

-Dolly took to her bathroom for the video clip.
-The luxurious room had plenty of mirrors and lighting, as well as an adjoining dressing room.

-In her caption, the model wrote that she could not talk because she was doing hot girl sh*t.
+In her caption, the model wrote that she could not talk because she was busy.
 Her fans seemed to resonate with the message that she was gorgeous and waxed lyrical in the comments section.
 The offering has already racked up over 40,000 likes.

-An admirer thought that her jewelry was lovely.
+An admirer thought her jewelry was lovely.

 "I love your bracelets.
 Please share them.
 Obsessed," they gushed.